ffaerber/retina_image_tag/README.md

 start working with the @2x version.

-You not need to scale down the @2x images by hand.
-There for is the `rake retina_image_tag:convert` task. this rake task is looking for @2x images in app/assets/images/ copy,reduce and save them.
+To scale down the @2x images run `rake retina_image_tag:convert`, the rake task will look for @2x image in `app/assets/images/`, creates a copy and renames those files and reduces the image dimensions.

 before: